Marcumc165/Case-Studies/Case_Study.md

-# Google Data Analytics Capstone Project
-### Case study: How does a bike-share navigate speedy success?
+# Case study: How does a bike-share navigate speedy success?

 # 1. Introduction
  This Case Study is to demonstrate the skills I learned in the Google Data Analytics Course.
 In this program, I learned how to clean and organize